laurent68k/RedBoard6809-2/README.md

 - 16K ROM
 - 32K RAM
-- 68B09 Processor with a 7.3728MHz crystal (1.8432MHz clock)
+- 68B09P Processor with a 7.3728MHz crystal (1.8432MHz clock)
-- 115200 Baud serial interface, RS232 specification voltage levels
+- 68B50 UART used at 115200 Baud (RS232 standard asynchronous serial port)
-- Microsoft Extended BASIC, as used in the Tandy Coco 2 (modified by Grant)
+- can run: 16kB ROM Microsoft Extended BASIC, as used in the Tandy Coco 2 (modified by Grant)
-- My own Monitor
+- can run: 16kB EKMonitor

 ## Memory map